Skip to content

 • Maintaining Interest Rates: Once a trove is opened, it retains the interest rate at which it was created, even if the global rate changes.
 The interest rate on a trove can only be updated by the user through the refinance function.

 • Refinance Function: The refinance function allows users to adjust their trove’s debt to the new global interest rate.
 This process incurs a refinancing fee, which is a configurable percentage of the issuance fee.
 Refinancing offers users the advantage of avoiding collateral movement while incurring lower fees compared to closing and reopening a trove at the updated rate.
+You can also refinance to extend your line of credit if BTC has appreciated in value.

 • Simple Interest: Interest is calculated using a simple interest model rather than a compounding one.